NarvinSingh/js-mix/README.md

 # Mix
+Create a class by composing mixin classes to form a prototype chain.
+You may also inherit from a single regular class or object that will go at the base of your prototype chain.

-Create a class composed of mixin classes and an optional base class or object.
-By using this pattern, you gain the benefits of composition while also retaining the efficiency of inheritance.
+By using this pattern, you gain some of the benefits of composition while also retaining the efficiency of inheritance.
+Methods are shared by all instances of the class and `super` works, just like in normal inheritance.

 ## Installation
 ```